gradha/gradha.github.io/src/articles/24-goodbye-nim-and-good-luck.rst

 to jump over to do what in other **unsafe** languages is just accessing a variable starts to pile up.

-At that point that I realized that from all the amount of software written in Nim there were two kinds of software barely explored: GUIs and multithreading.
+At that point I realized that from all the amount of software written in Nim there were two kinds of software barely explored: GUIs and multithreading.
 It's not difficult to `read in the Nim forums <http://forum.nim-lang.org>`_ how people are using one or the other, either using GTK for things like `Aporia
 <https://github.com/nim-lang/Aporia>`_ or creating `raytracers which scale up